 It is recognised that it is important to include structured time which establishes the expectation of learners Tutor lessons, therefore, are designed to complement the curriculum to explore social and moral issues, nurture a broader cultural and spiritual understanding, and develop character skills.
-We have also taken the opportunity to enhance
+We have also taken the opportunity to enhance oracy as a vital life skill, using this time to facilitate enabling all learners to participate in a structured and guided debate.

-All year groups normally have one assembly session per week in their tutor time.
-This time is typically structured in the following way:
+All year groups typically have one assembly session per week in their tutor time.
+This time is structured in the following way: